5 of the Most Popular Golf Grips on Tour

 Tour Velvet Cord Grips

 Most cord grips are the firmest grip material offered to golfers.
 The primary purpose of the cotton cord woven into the grip is to provide moisture management.
 Some golfers produce oil in their hands, and the cord material helps to keep their hands securely on the club.
 The firm material is designed to give golfers maximum feedback at impact.
-PGA Tour players who use the cord grip include Tiger Woods, Brooks Koepka, and Justin Thomas.
+PGA Tour players who use the velvet cord grip include Tiger Woods, Brooks Koepka, and Justin Thomas.

 Tour Wrap Grips

-This grip was very popular 20 years ago but has lost market share to the above grip styles.
+This grip was very popular 20 years ago, but has lost market share to the above grip styles.
 The Tour Wrap grip features enhanced tackiness and soft material for a great feel.
 The grip simulates the old leather grips used before the introduction of the modern rubber grip.
-The soft feel of the grip does not seem to be preferred by high-level and high-club head speed golfers.
+The soft feel of the grip does not seem to be preferred by high-level and high-club-head-speed golfers.
 Daniel Burger is the only PGA Tour player using this type of grip.

 Putter Grips

-The variety of putting techniques combined with a wide variety of putter grip choices make putter grip selection unique to the individual.
+The variety of putting techniques combined with a wide variety of putter grip choices makes putter grip selection unique to the individual.
 Personal preference is just that, personal.
 Whatever you select, make sure to stay with it for the long term.
 My philosophy is that you marry your putter for better or worse.
 However, sometimes things don’t work out.
 If you divorce your putter, don’t make the same mistake the second time.
 Take your time and find a putter and putter grip that you can use for a lifetime.

 The grips you use may appear deceptively simple, but their role in allowing you to perform at your peak is anything but simple.
 As professionals know, pursuing excellence requires attention to every minute detail.
 The significance of the golf grip remains an essential variable in a professional’s search for excellence on the golf course.
 With a little knowledge and support from a professional fitter, the average golfer can take steps toward improving their own game with the right grips on their golf clubs.